Pay bill with credit card

 Why?

-For starters, because you can earn a lot of cash back and points.
+For starters, you can earn lots of cash back or points.

 Specifically, I'll show you the advantages of paying bills from credit cards and how to maximize them!